Saturday, October 7, 2023

 Saturday, October 7, 2023 | 2:00 – 4:00 PM

-All workshops will be hosted at the Eric P. Newman Education (EPNEC) Center at Washington University School of Medicine.
+All workshops hosted at the Eric P. Newman Education (EPNEC) Center at Washington University School of Medicine.

 Led by: Prof. Lora Ianotti, Brown School, Washington University in St. Louis, Prof. Iván Tomás Palacios León, and Prof. Gabriela Vintimilla Andrade, Universidad San Francisco de Quito